AMAP Interdisciplinary Methods Certificate

 $75 for international students

 All application materials must be received by: August 1 (for Fall admission) and December 1 (for Spring admission).
+We will process applications shortly after these deadlines.

-For both tracks, requirements are:
+Certificate requirements are:

-- See approved courses below for example courses
+- See approved courses below for example courses.

 - Attendance in at least three AMAP workshops.